Meet Indiana’s Work-Based Learning Requirement

 Advantages of 220’s Simulated Work-Based Learning

-• CTE and HEA 1001 reimbursable: Schools can earn $500 per student by using 220’s WBL program under Indiana course 0530.
-Meets DOE WBL and graduation requirements.
+• CTE and HEA 1001 reimbursable: Schools can earn $2,995 per student through Graduation Seals and CTE reimbursement by using 220’s WBL program.

-• Transportation Challenges: Most students don’t drive, and the cost of transporting small groups doesn’t make sense.
+• Transportation Challenges: Not all students drive, and the cost of transporting small groups doesn’t make sense.

 • Limited Employer Availability: Few employers can take many students, and many schools lack enough local options.